-Automated collections, use “selection conditions to automatically include matching products.”
-You can, for example, set up a collection so that it automatically includes products that have the “sale” tag.
-Or you can set it up in such a way that all products from a particular supplier ends up in that collection.
+Automated product collections use selection conditions to include matching products automatically.
+You can, for example, set up a collection so that it automatically includes products that have the “on sale” tag.
+Or you can set it up so that all products from a particular supplier end up in that collection.

-There’s no right or wrong way to create a collection, as this depends on your product types and store.
-In the case of my leggings store, I set things up so that products with the tags “prints,” “mesh,” and “plain” automatically had their respective collections.
+There’s no right or wrong way to create a collection, as this depends on your types of products and store.

-Customize the look and feel of your site
+In your theme designer, you can edit the look and feel of your online store.

 The specifics of this stage will vary depending on your theme of choice.
-If your theme has a header (which it likely has) then you can upload a logo and customize its size and positioning on your site.
-If your theme has a slideshow, then you’ll need to add images for each slide.
+If your theme has a header, for example, then you can upload a logo and customize its size and positioning on your site.
+If your theme has a slideshow, you’ll need to add images for each slide.